WELCOME TO LEAD VOYAGER!

 Upon clicking this button, you'll be presented with two options:

-Email from Lead Booster — Write an email to the lead within Lead Booster, and send it directly from the app.
+Email from Lead Voyager — Write an email to the lead within Lead Voyager, and send it directly from the app.

-Log External Email — Record an email you sent to the lead from outside of Lead Booster.
+Log External Email — Record an email you sent to the lead from outside of Lead Voyager.

 Both of these options will add an event to the lead's timeline.